normalization

 Denormalization means to choose not to follow a normal form to simplify things.

-So, when can we denormalize instead?
+So, when can or should we denormalize?

 Once you have thoroughly normalized your database, some difficulties may appear, either because the fully normalized schema is too heavy to deal with at the application level without any benefits, or because having a highly normalized schema involves performances penalties that you’ve measured and cannot tolerate.